EvergineTeam/evergine-standards/README.md

 A unified script for generating NuGet packages from .NET projects in binding repositories.
 This script replaces duplicated NuGet generation logic and ensures consistency across all bindings.

+The script supports **dependency projects** that need to be built first (to resolve dependencies like DLLs) but won't generate NuGet packages themselves.
+Only projects listed in the main `Projects` parameter will produce NuGet packages.

 #### Usage
 ```powershell
 # Binding style (date-based version with revision)